hilbix/mcfriend/README.md

 	tell bot say /trigger TimberToggle

 - This all needs only to be done once (per bot)
-  - The bot must run as Server Admin to be able to use all commands
+  - The bot must run as Admin for the Minecraft Server to be able to use all Minecraft commands
-  - Also without Admin rights, the bot will be kicked from the server for spamming quite too often
+  - Also without Minecraft Admin rights, the bot will be kicked from the server for spamming quite too often
+  - The bot itslf should runs fine as unprivileged or restricted user, though, it only needs to be able to use all cheat codes for Minecraft
 - Above makes `YourUsername` (probably you) an Admin of the bot
   - The server console ist automatically always Admin, as long as it is still called `Server`

 ### install Datapacks

-Following are needed on the Server currently.
-Nothing needs to be installed on the clients, so a Vanilla client fully works.
+Following additional things are needed on the Server currently.

+> Nothing needs to be installed on the Minecraft Clients, so a Vanilla Clients fully work.

 Install [timber](https://www.planetminecraft.com/data-pack/timber-datapack/).

-This is currently needed to allow the bot to chop down trees.
+> This is currently needed to allow the bot to chop down trees with a single hit.

 On the console enter: